-• METAR ICONS - Pressing the MEATER ICONS button toggles on/off the display of weather condition icons over the airport symbol for each airport reporting weather.

-When selected ON, the airport icon will be overlaid with a round color-coded icon indicating current weather: green for VFR; blue for MVFR; red for IFR.

-NEXRAD - Pressing the NEXRAD button toggles on/off the display of graphical NEXRAD weather data.
+- METAR ICONS Pressing the METAR ICONS button toggles on/off the display of weather condition icons over the airport symbol for each airport reporting weather.
+When selected ON, the airport icon will be overlaid with a round color-coded icon indicating current weather: green for VFR; blue for MVFR; red for IFR. - NEXRAD Pressing the NEXRAD button toggles on/off the display of graphical NEXRAD weather data. - LIGHTNING Pressing the LIGHTNING button toggles on/off the display of lightning weather data. - PIREPS Pressing the PIREPS button toggles on/off the display of pilot-reported weather data.